chuma-beep/React-app/notes.md

 Props (properties)
-   -to retrive props in your components you take in props as your parameter. this is similar to how arguments are passed in a fucntion.
+   Props are like arguements you pass to a function -to retrive props in your components you take in props as your parameter. this is similar to how arguments are passed in a fucntion.
    -props make components resuable as they pass data from one component to another.
    -props acts as a channel for component communication.